gatsbyjs/gatsby/docs/docs/sourcing-from-etsy.md

 ## Gatsby advantages

 If you are familiar with Etsy, you are aware of the restrictions around branding within the platform.
 Shops have an extremely similar look, which limits the creativity any individual shop owner can display.
 In addition, you have no control over Etsy's policies.
-An increase in their listing fees could have a significant impact on your profits.
-If Etsy went out of business, you would quickly be left without any customers.

-So why sell on Etsy at all?
-The answer is that Etsy shops trade individuality for discoverability.
+However, there are great benefits to selling on Etsy.
+What you lose in individuality you gain in discoverability.
 Etsy's advertising budget is enormous compared to what a shop owner, operating alone, could afford.
-You also benefit from the trust Etsy has built up over the years.
+You benefit from the trust Etsy has built up over the years.
 Because people are familiar with Etsy, they'll often go straight there to purchase their handmade or vintage items.

 Building your own site with Gatsby allows you to have the best of both worlds.
 You can take control over your customers' experience and drive traffic to your own blazing fast website.
 You're also able to avoid links to others' listings competing for your customers' attention.
 At the same time, you maintain all the benefits of having your products listed on Etsy.